Manojkun1996/Group-Project/README.md

 For more information regarding installation and usage follow the tutorial : https://exiftool.org/

 Save the output of the metadata as **out.csv**

+**Program to extract the timestamps corresponding to each action, according to the action label**

+Launch the python file **Meta.py**
+Enter the file location in the script example : FILE_LOCATION = r"G:\dataset\s01\out.csv"
+RUN the program